Island Hopping Galapagos Program

 - Municipal fee to Puerto Villamil (US$ 10.00 subject to change without previous notice)

-- Meals not mentioned in programme itinerary
+- Meals not mentioned in the program itinerary

 - Alcoholic and non-alcoholic beverages